Key concepts

 .
 Because app-dir-3

-it is not part of Package A. Buck2 has the concept of a cell, which
+, it is not part of Package A.

-defines a directory tree of one or more Buck2 packages.
-A Buck2 build could
+- A directory tree containing one or more Buck2 packages

 .buckconfig